Hook

 -

 Celebrate Successes: When a coworker avoids a phishing attempt, Adam publicly acknowledges the smart decision.
-Positive reinforcement keeps the culture alive Simple, but easy to overlook..
+Positive reinforcement keeps the culture alive It's one of those things that adds up..

 FAQ